 "My physical education teachers at primary and high school were always telling my parents that I should stick to academics and music rather than sport.
 That's how useless I was at all sports!"
 So she went to university at the age of 16 to begin a career in science and one day − in the middle of a Christchurch winter - Christine jumped on a bike.

 "I had this uneasy, not content, feeling and I got my old bike out and rode 10km and it made me feel really good.
 So the next time I felt really lonely or not good I got my bike out and rode it.
 That's where it all started," she says.

 "By my third year of university, one of my friends signed me up for the tiniest, short-distance sprint triathlon.
 I did that and I loved it!
 I was like, 'Oh my God, for the first time in my life I can actually compete in a sport!'"

-While Christine is the first to admit she wasn't naturally talented, she says that didn't bother her because what mattered was the fact that she could compete in spite of
+While Christine is the first to admit she wasn't naturally talented, she says that didn't bother her because what mattered was the fact that she could compete in spite of her ability level.